Importance sampling correction versus standard averages of reversible MCMCs in terms of the asymptotic variance: Acknowledgments

 \section{Acknowledgments}

-The authors have been supported by the Academy of Finland (grants 274740 and 284513).
-JF would like to thank very much the organisers of the 2017 SMC course (and workshop) in Uppsala for their kindness in teaching the course, which was very helpful.
+Support has been provided for JF and MV from the Academy of Finland (grants 274740, 284513 and 312605), and for JF from The Alan Turing Institute.
+JF thanks the organisers of the 2017 SMC course and workshop in Uppsala.